jsdealy/latin/miscellae/guideToLatinConversation.md

 Choice Thoughts.
-Stat sua cuique dies, breve et irreparabile tem- piis
+Stat sua cuique dies, breve et irreparabile tempiis

 Omnibus est vitae; sed famam ostendere factis,

 Hoc virtutis opus.

-Everyone's day is determined ; a short and irretriev- able term of life is given to all ; but to lengthen out fame by deedsy is virtue's task.
+Everyone's day is determined ; a short and irretrievable term of life is given to all ; but to lengthen out fame by deedsy is virtue's task.

 (^n.
 X, 468.)